 A Second year Bucket Calf has the options to show as: 1) Second Year Bucket Calf, 2) Market Beef, or 3) Breeding Beef classes.
-4-H members, who have kept and cared for their First Year Bucket calf from the previous year, can show their animal as a Second Year Bucket calf OR it may be entered in the appropriate market or breeding beef class.
+4-H members, who have kept and cared for their First Year Bucket calf from the previous year, can show their animal as a Second Year Bucket calf or it may be entered in the appropriate market or breeding beef class.
 If the calf is shown as a Second Year Bucket calf, the animal cannot be entered in a Market or Breeding beef class.
 If Second year bucket calves choose to weigh-in at county weigh-in, they will be eligible for ROG also.

-Z 028 003 Second Year Bucket Calf - Jr division Z 028 004 Second Year Bucket Calf - Sr division completed record (Clay County book) 40% knowledge by interview 40% health, quality & condition of calf evidence of training 10%
+Z 028 003 Second Year Bucket Calf - Jr division Z 028 004 Second Year Bucket Calf - Sr division completed record (Clay County book) 40%

 Bucket calf record books must be completed and turned into the Superintendent by 11 am on check-in day.
-Bucket calf projects will be evaluated on the following:

-1st year Bucket Calf:
+Bucket calf projects will be evaluated on the following: 1st year Bucket Calf: